-Gino D’Acampo’s Panettone classico is a delizioso Italian sweet bread loaf, so who better to share their top Panettone recipe with us than the one and only Gino D'Acampo?
-This homemade panettone recipe is an Italian Christmas cake that's too good to be eaten just once a year, so you'll find yourself making it time and time again!
-The natural yeast in this recipe will give the panettone a nice rise to it, which is exactly what you want - it should be really light and fluffy.
-This panettone is full of mixed dried fruit, another reason why it's such a treat.
+Gino D’Acampo’s Panettone classico is a delizioso Italian sweet bread loaf, made only the way an Italian chef knows how.
+This homemade panettone recipe is a Christmas cake that’s too good to be eaten just once a year, so you’ll find yourself making it time and time again!
+The natural yeast in this recipe will give the panettone a nice rise to it, which is exactly what you want – it should be really light and fluffy.
+This panettone is full of mixed dried fruit, another reason why it’s such a treat.
 Panettone makes a really nice gift, if you want to give someone a homemade Christmas present, so learn how to make panettone at home for a novel festive gift idea.
 If you use nice ribbon to tie around it and some cellophane, you can wrap it up really nicely for a fab homemade gift!
-Panettone is best served at room temperature with a cup of tea - make it when you're expecting friends round and trust us, they will be so impressed!
+Panettone is best served at room temperature with a cup of tea – make it when you’re expecting friends round and trust us, they will be so impressed!
 Love festive cooking?
 We’ve got loads more lovely Christmas recipes right here!

 - 15g fresh yeast